Code-Institute-Submissions/Oile995-Project4/README.md

 - Create form page did not load No Workout matches the given query:
 Fixed by moving path url above display workout path

+- if Workout has less than 3 exercises update crashes website Fixed by checking if parent number of exercies is less than the generic (3)-1 and if so the indexing is updated to parents number.

+- bug when updating workout, if statement had no else and caused return of html =None Fixed by changing the if logic to check if creator or superuser